Smile (TV network): Resumption of 24-hour service

-On January 1, 2020, TBN resumed offering a 24-hour feed of Smile on its multicast tier over the DT3 subchannel of its owned-and-operated stations.
+On January 1, 2020 (New Year's Day), TBN resumed offering a 24-hour feed of Smile on its multicast tier over the DT3 subchannel of its owned-and-operated stations.
 Concurrently, JUCE TV was moved to the DT5 feed previously occupied by TBN Salsa, which was discontinued from its broadcast stations in May 2019, when a standard definition feed of the main TBN signal began being offered as a placeholder feed.

 In February 2021, Olympusat, the main provider of TBN's networks to cable providers in the United States (including Verizon FiOS and Xfinity), discontinued carriage of the network, thus affecting carriage of Smile to those systems.

 Closure

-Smile closed on January 12, 2025, promos announcing the channel's closure began airing in December 2024; TBN moved its programming to its Christian children's streaming service Yippee TV.
+Smile closed on January 12, 2025; promos announcing the channel's closure began airing in December 2024; TBN moved all of its programming to its Christian children's streaming service Yippee TV.
 Outside of TBN's non-commercial broadcast stations that carried Smile (which removed their channel space entirely), the channel space is currently leased by OnTV4U, an all-paid programming network.

-Following the closures of Qubo Channel and Smile TV, the 24/7 PBS Kids Channel would remain as the only full-time over-the-air children's network in the United States (aside from MeTV Toons).